8 Ways to Break a Fat Loss Plateau

 Next time it happens to you, don’t let it knock you down though!
-I am going to go over 8 ways I have found to break fat loss plateaus, weight loss plateaus, and diet plateaus for myself and for my online coaching clients.
+I am going to go over 8 ways I have found to break fat loss plateaus personally and with my clients.
 They work, trust me.

 #1 Examine your Nutrition

-Nutrition plays a huge role in fat loss success.
+Nutrition plays a huge role in fat loss success - around 70%!
 Often times, I find my clients may think they are doing everything right.
 When in fact, they are not.
-Common nutrition mistakes I see are people who do not weigh their food, so they over or underestimate how much they are truly eating.
+Common nutrition mistakes I see are people who do not weigh their food with a digital food scale so they underestimate (under-report) how much they are truly eating.
 Another common mistake is people who feel the need to cut out carbs.
 That is a huge mistake.
 You should have a well-balanced diet consisting of proteins, carbs, and fats.
 Let's break your diet plateau.

 So I encourage you to sit down and be honest with yourself.

-How many calories are you eating?
-Maybe you should decrease them to go into caloric deficit in order to see another boost in progress.
+- How many calories are you truly eating?
+Maybe you should decrease them to go into a larger caloric deficit in order to see another boost in progress.
 Or maybe they are already too low that your body is going into starvation mode and it’s time to increase them.
 (See Related: Women’s Fat Loss: Is the Magic 1200 Calorie Threshold Too Low?)

-What is your macro split?
+- What is your macro split?
 Are you getting enough grams of protein, carbs, and fats to provide you with energy for your workouts?
-Consider changing the percentages you are consuming of each.
+Consider manipulating your macros to provide you with more carbs to power through your workouts.
 In order to learn more about macros and how many you should be eating for your body and lifestyle, checkout our free four week online course called Flexible Dieting University.
 (See Related: Flexible Dieting University)

-Is the amount of food you’re tracking consistent with the actual amount?
-Get a food scale and weigh out your food so you can be positive you are tracking exactly what you’re eating.
+- Is the amount of food you’re tracking consistent with the actual amount?
+Get a food scale and weigh out your food so you can be positive you are tracking exactly everything you're eating - even little bites, licks, tastes, sauces, dressings, and oils.
 That way you know exactly how many calories or macros you are consuming and you take the guess work out of it.

-Do you enjoy your diet or are you miserable?
+- Do you enjoy your diet or are you miserable?
 If you are miserable, you are less likely to stick to it.
-Which may encourage you to have more “cheats” and be less strict on the weekends.
+Which may encourage you to feel the need to have “cheat meals or days” due to feelings of deprivation.
 If you are unhappy with your diet, know that it does not have to be that way.
-Flexible dieting is more enjoyable and more sustainable.
-You get to eat 20% of the foods you enjoy each and every day.
+Flexible dieting is more enjoyable and more sustainable for most people.
+You get to eat 20% of the foods you enjoy each and every day - it's wonderful!
 (See Related: Flexible Dieting University) (See Related: Never Diet Again)

 # 2 Drink more Water